What Are the 2023 Canadian Lipid Guidelines?

 - Peripheral artery disease: Plaque can also form in the arteries of your limbs, causing pain and other problems.

-- Lifestyle changes matter: Studies demonstrate that diet and exercise can improve lipid levels and reduce cardiovascular risk.
+- Diet and exercise improve lipid levels and cut cardiovascular risk.

-- ApoB as a predictor: Research indicates that ApoB levels may be a better predictor of heart disease than LDL cholesterol alone.
+- ApoB may be a better predictor of heart disease than LDL alone.

 How to Interpret Cholesterol Levels According to the New Guidelines